Coal in South Africa: Environmental impact

+The government estimated 2020 total greenhouse gas emissions at 442 million tonnes CO2eq.
+Coal power is estimated to emit about 45% of total GHG.

 Environmentalists in South Africa and abroad have criticized the decision of the World Bank's approval for a $3.75 billion loan to build the world's fourth-largest coal-fired power in South Africa.
 The plant will increase the demand for coal mining and production.
 Protesters are urging the bank to stop supporting the development of coal plants and other large emitters of greenhouse gas and polluting operations from coal mining.

-Usage of coal and liquid fuel derived from coal accounts for around 86% of the 113 million tons of carbon dioxide emissions South Africa produces annually (2006 estimate) and represents around 40% of Africa's total coal derived CO emissions.

-The largest contributor to coal-derived air pollution, in Gauteng, is household coal usage (65%), followed by industry (30%) and electricity generation (5%).

 Some coal mines have been abandoned by their owners, mainly due to companies ceasing to exist.
 Many of these mines, such as the Transvaal and Delagoa Bay Collieries (T&DB) outside Witbank, have not been rehabilitated prior to being abandoned and are a major source of water and air pollution.
 It is estimated that clean-up and rehabilitation of the T&DB Collieries will cost around R100 million.
 Coal seam fires were common, but controlled, at T&DB Collieries during the mine's operation, but the fires have been left to burn out of control since the mine was closed in 1953, to the extent that in 1995 flames could be seen above ground.